Latin Counts

 In the year 1970, the Bishops, Latin Brothers and Racine Boys formed on the streets of Pilsen.
 The Latin Counts immediately established a tight alliance with these groups especially the Bishops.
 The main reason for the alliance was because Bishops and Latin Counts came from the same family, also they mutually hated Latin Kings, Satan Disciples and Ambrose.
 The Latin Counts and Bishop alliance was called the BCN or Bishop Count Nation.
 Later there would be the LLBCN that included the Laflin Lovers that formed later.

-The Latin Counts became a heavily recognized organization by 1978 and were invited to join the Nation of the Peoples alliance that was created in Pontiac prison.
-This alliance drew up a truce with long time enemies the Latin Kings and brought a relationship with north side gangs and black gangs.
-Even though the People Nation was put in place in prison it wasn’t much effective on street relations with Latin Kings until the 1980s.
+The Latin Counts became a heavily recognized organization by 1978 which brought a prison alliance with Latin Kings and African American gangs.
+The Counts were invited to join the Nation of the Peoples alliance it formed in 1981.
+Vice Lords were the main group that sponsored Latin Counts into the People alliance; hence, why Latin Counts and Vice Lords are tight, mainly Conservative Vice Lords.
+This alliance drew up a truce with long time enemies the Latin Kings and brought a relationship with north side gangs and African American gangs.

 The Counts would open their largest out of state section in the city of Detroit Michigan in the 1980s that became massive by the later part of the decade, this became one of their most prominent strongholds.